teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 2. If you're not confident the company will give permission, perhaps its better not to tip them off about your side-project.
 However, working in secret runs the risk of a future ownership battle, where the rules of the arena are complicated, and a well-funded company will have the upper hand.
 3. Never work on your side-project during work hours, never use a work computer, never rely on company code, servers or technology.
 4. A side-project that directly competes with your employer or that siphons off customers is more likely to start a lawsuit, and you're more likely to lose it.
 If you're not stealing customers away from your old company, there's a good chance they don't care about your new project.
+5. Review any non-compete clause.
+In California, you can probably ignore it.
+In New York, its probably enforceable, but only in a limited fashion.

 - - -